F0903/traefik-pve-provider/README.md

 # Traefik PVE Provider

-Provision Traefik routers and services via your PVE container/vm notes.
+Automatically provision Traefik routers and services via your PVE container/vm notes.

 Inspired by [traefik-proxmox-provider](https://github.com/NX211/traefik-proxmox-provider) but with simpler configuration and a larger feature-set.